-The name will either mean nothing to you or bring back floods of near overwhelmingly happy memories, so apologies if you’re reading this while driving, conducting surgery, operating heavy machinery or base jumping.
+The name will either mean nothing to you or bring back floods of paralyzingly happy memories.
+Apologies if you are reading this while driving, conducting surgery, or base jumping.

-This was all well and good but it wasn’t long until someone pointed out how awesome all these vehicles would look if they were matched up against the Rhino, Razorback and Predators of Games Workshops poster children the Space Marines.
+This was all well and good but it wasn’t long until someone pointed out how awesome all these vehicles would look if they were matched up against the Rhinos, Razorbacks and Predators of Games Workshops’ poster children the Space Marines.

-Meanwhile rushing towards Varlak was a spearhead of 15 Ultramarine, Space Wolves, Dark Angels and Blood Angels tanks including 5 Predators and several squads, a support weapon and 3 Land Speeders.
-The studios Ultramarine Landraider wasn’t used at this time for reasons unknown (I think it might have been out of production or would have unbalanced the scenario).
+Meanwhile rushing towards Varlak was a spearhead of 15 Ultramarine, Space Wolf, Dark Angel and Blood Angel tanks including 5 Predators and several squads, a support weapon and 3 Land Speeders.
+Interestingly the studios Ultramarine Landraider wasn’t used at this time for reasons unknown (Most likely its pair of twin Lascannons would have unbalanced the scenario).

 The battle ended when the surviving model from the combined squadron of Land Speeders managed to hit Lord Varlak with a Multimelta just as the Blood Angels Death Company and Space Wolves Blood Claws started overrunning the defenses, it was pretty awesome.

 As with the style at the time there were closing words from the players involved and you could tell they really enjoyed it, Andy Chambers sounded mighty cross that he had his character vaporized.

 I would have given everything at that time to be a part of that battle report, it looked excellent.
 The best thing was that it wasn’t too much of a stretch of the imagination to believe that I might actually play a game like this, all I had to do was to buy more models…